 Everyone has that one fashion item that excites them more than any other.
-Beautifully crafted handbags are a common favorite, as are wool coats and expertly tailored dresses.
+Beautifully crafted handbags are a common favorite, as are classically tailored overcoats and cashmere separates.
 For me, it’s shoes — handmade, hand-stitched, buttery-soft shoes.
-And after spending far too much time in quarantine perusing this season’s selection of fine footwear, it’s clear to me that the ballet flat has a new look.
+And after spending far too much time in quarantine perusing the upcoming season’s selection of fine footwear, it’s clear to me that the ballet flat has a new look for spring.

-I first caught wind of the shoe’s makeover via an Instagram post by NYC-based brand Khaite's creative director Catherine Holstein.
-Designed for the brand's pre-fall ‘20 collection, the Ashland Ballet Flat came up higher on the top than a regular ballet flat, had a squared-off toe, and was topped with a delicate string bow.
+I first caught wind of the shoe’s makeover via Catherine Holstein, creative director of womenswear label Khaite.
+Originally designed for the brand’s Pre-Fall ‘20 collection, the Ashland Ballet Flat covered more of the foot than a regular ballet flat, had a squared-off toe, and was threaded with a delicate string bow.
 I immediately wanted a pair.
-And given that the style in both white and black are almost completely sold-out — despite costing $660 — I wasn't the only one.
+And given that the silhouette has now become a year-round signature offering for the brand, I evidently wasn’t alone.

-For someone like myself, whose collection of footwear consists of loafers and heeled sandals in the summer and a very tall pair of black boots in the winter, craving the comfort of a ballet flat came as a surprise.
-Alas, when shoes as good as these come along — especially given how little there is to get excited about these days — you embrace them with open arms.
+For someone like myself, whose collection of footwear consists of lug-sole loafers and heeled sandals in the summer and a very tall pair of black boots in the winter, craving the simplicity of a ballet flat came as a surprise.
+However, when shoes as good as these come along — especially with the promise of warmer weather just around the corner — you embrace them with open arms.

 See for yourself by shopping the ballet flats ahead.